AmadouDiadie95/AmadouDiadie95/README.md

 Added the `Mon 8 Oct 2023`

-Last update on Mon May 26 2025
+Last update on Tue May 27 2025

-**220 day before 2026 ⏱** days before new years
+**219 day before 2026 ⏱** days before new years

-🤖 This README.md is updated with hate
+🤖 This README.md is updated with wickedness